Rebyrg/k8s-demo/README.md

 ```
 Kubernetes allocates all necessary resources for the application and then creates a pod with the application as described
 in deployment and uses configuration provided in the ConfigMap.
-You can see what happens on the kubernetes dahboard in a browser by executing `minikube dashboard` or in terminal `kubectl get pods`.
+You can see what happens on the kubernetes dashboard in a browser by executing `minikube dashboard` or in terminal `kubectl get pods`.
 You should find newly created, running pod.
 You can check its logs in the dashboard or by executing `kubectl logs <pod aname>`
-You can also see CPU and memory loads of pod on the dashboard.
+You can also see CPU and memory loads of a pod on the dashboard.
 Application configuration is stored in ConfigMap k8s-demo-currency.
-You can check its content in dashboard or by executing `kubectl get configmap -o yaml`.
+You can check its content in the dashboard or by executing `kubectl get configmap -o yaml`.
 Execute `kubectl exec <pod name> env` and find the SPREAD environment variable.
 Change `spread` value in the k8s-demo-currency ConfigMap in the dahsboard.
 Again execute `kubectl exec <pod name> env` and find the SPREAD environment variable.
 Notice that when you change values in a ConfigMap, the deployment using them will not be notified automatically.
-You have to manually force restart of pods managed by deployment.
+You have to manually force restart of the pods managed by deployment.
 You can do it by deleting pods - kubernetes will create new instances with fresh configuration loaded from changed ConfigMap.
+Run `kubectl delete <pod aname>` or go inside pod by executing `kubectl exec -it <pod aname> /bin/sh` and than from the shell of the container kill the java process.
-In the real world to avoid manual restarts you can use tools like helm with charts or consider using immutable ConfigMaps.
+In the real world to avoid manual restarts you can use tools like helm with charts or consider using immutable ConfigMaps (do not modify ConfigMap when you need to change its value, create a new one and repleace usage of the old one to the newly created).
 You can not access the application http endpoint.
 You must create a kubernetes service what is subject of next section.

 ## Expose deployment on kubernetes service